Manuka Honey and Black Cumin Oil: Two Natural Allies for Winter

 Plastic-Free Organic Infusions: A Healthy and Responsible Choice

-Lovers of organic infusions are often driven by values of health and nature conservation.
-However, an essential question arises: are tea bags plastic-free?
-On the 7-bio blog, we delve into this topic to help you consume more sustainably.
+Organic infusion enthusiasts are often driven by values such as respect for health and nature.
+Yet an essential question arises: Are infusion bags free of plastic?
+On the 7-bio blog, we provide an overview to help you consume more sustainably.

-Plastic is sometimes used in tea bags to ensure durability or water resistance.
-Even paper bags may include a thin layer of polypropylene (PP) to seal the edges.
-Transparent pyramid bags, on the other hand, are often made of nylon or PET (polyethylene terephthalate), which are non-biodegradable materials.
+Plastic is sometimes used in the manufacture of infusion bags to ensure their durability or airtightness.
+Some bags, even those made of paper, may include a thin layer of polypropylene (PP) to seal the edges.
+In contrast, transparent pyramid-shaped bags are often made from nylon or PET (polyethylene terephthalate), materials that are not biodegradable.

-• Unbleached paper bags: Made from natural fibers, these are biodegradable and compostable.
+• Unbleached Paper Bags Certified Plastic-Free: Made from natural fibers, these bags are biodegradable, compostable, and guaranteed to contain no plastic.

-Choosing organic plastic-free infusions means acting for your well-being while protecting the planet.
-Make a simple yet impactful choice by supporting committed brands!
+Choosing organic infusions without plastic means acting for your well-being while protecting the planet.
+Make a simple yet impactful gesture by opting for committed brands!

-Explore our selection of organic infusions on 7-bio.ch.
+Discover our selection of organic infusions at 7-bio.ch.

 Difference Between Organic Wine and Biodynamic